manasthakur/learn-vim/modules/module5.md

 open-source plugins for Vim that can be used as it is.

-It is advisable not to pollute your Vim setup with unnecessary plugins; even though tempting, such a practice can take away what Vim is most famous for -- its performance.
+It is advisable not to pollute your Vim setup with unnecessary plugins; even though tempting, such a practice can take away one of the important things Vim is famous for -- its performance.
 Further, you need to remember that a set of plugins that you have installed on your machine might not be available on a different machine that you need to log